 Are you already seriously considering a hiking trip in Norway?
 In that case, it could be useful to be a member of the Norwegian Trekking association.
 As a member, you get a discount when staying at their cabins.
 You can also sign up for a group hike; there are even special group hikes for foreign visitors.

 You may be afraid of getting lost in the mountains, but there is no reason to worry.
 All the trails are properly marked.
 For extra security, you can also download the ‘Ut’ app.
-It works as a GPS and helps you find the way wherever you go.
+It works as a GPS and helps you find your way wherever you go.

 By the way: Have you considered mountain biking rather than walking?
 In that case, you should check out Rallarvegen, a simple road that was built in order to make the construction of the Bergen railway possible.
 You can easily combine this with a glacier tour or other hikes in the area.